 Express interest that you are interested in having the infrastructure cost added to your tax bill as a Local Improvement District (LID) over 20 years.
-If you choose this option, please reserve your spot by completing the Letter of Interest in Preferred Option Form and mailing/emailing it back to our office by May 13, 2022.
+If you choose this option, please contact or visit our office to arrange signing of the connection agreement.

 What does the presale cost include?